In my monthly round-ups, I am looking back at my travels over the past four weeks, what went well and what didn’t, and what’s next for me.

 Even though I had such a fun-filled month, I also worked my b*tt off.
 I’ve still got a ton of content from my latest trips to share with you, and I’ve got to see a first preview of the video footage shot in Tel Aviv last month (I don’t hate myself on camera!).
 I also wrote several travel guides and am happy to stay put for a while to be able to edit video footage, and to sift through the thousands of photos I’ve taken this year that I still want to share them with you.

 What’s next for me

 I have another month in New York before I get ready for my departure to warmer regions, and I am planning to fully indulge in holiday cheesiness.
-Ice skating, marveling at the Christmas window displays in 5th Avenue, checking out the Christmas markets, making Christmas cookies, cooking a big Christmas dinner, and ringing in the New Year with friends.
+Ice skating, marveling at the Christmas window displays on Fifth Avenue, checking out the Christmas markets, making Christmas cookies, cooking a big Christmas dinner, and ringing in the New Year with friends.
 I don’t know what it is about New York but this seems to be the only place where I don’t ever itch to travel somewhere else.
 This might change as soon as temperatures drop to uncomfortably chilly levels, so we’ll see how I feel a month from now about leaving New York.